kaa4762/GNNS_final_project/README.md

   - plots: contains the plots based on the logs which are also used in the report as well as the .py-file with the plotting functions

   - generated_imgs: contains all visualizations of different lambda schedules, as well as the comparison before and after training with T=6 which was used in the report

+### two-view: second approach with two view setting (PA to L)
+  - contains the notebooks for training with a two view setting

+### c-VAE-Dict: baseline with a cVAE
+  - models: contains decoder, encoder and cVAE file which combines the two#

+  - outputs: contains alpha vectors and labels, the reconstructions and transfers

+  - dataloader.py: data preprocessing of the PADCHEST data

+  - train.py: training function for the cVAE

+  - c-VAE-Dict.ipynb: full notebook with the complete analysis of the cVAE baseline which was used in the report